DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/PartitioningRanking_NH.md

 The following figures show the comparative representation of partitioning techniques (i.e. Horizontally, Subject-based, Predicate-based) for 100M, 250M, and 500M respectively (Excluding Hive).

-* Please note that the following ranking figures include Hive as a 5^th storage backend.
-However, we have excluded Hive and for simpolicity kept only the HDFS storage file formats (CSV, AVro, ORC, and Parquet).
-Figures of ranking the partitoning dimension (excluding Hive) can be shown [here](https://datasystemsgrouput.github.io/SPARKSQLRDFBenchmarking/PartitioningRanking_NH).

 #### 100M Triples Partitioning techniques Ranking Scores